-UPDATE: Download a PDF of 10 Strategies to Introduce Mediation to Your Spouse
+UPDATE: Download a PDF of these Strategies

 The person calling me is usually the spouse who is ready to move on.
 This individual has contemplated divorce for a long time, has made the decision to separate and has only recently told his or her spouse of the intention to leave the relationship.
 The other spouse is in a state of high emotional stress.
 He or she is trying to cope with the loss and is not emotionally prepared to engage in any process that will result in separation or divorce.
 If he/she will not mediate, the other spouse will commence litigation.